These quotes make for good storytelling but popular myth has falsely attributed them to Winston Churchill.

 "You make a living by what you get; you make a life by what you give."

 While often attributed to Churchill, a search of over 2.5 million words by and about Churchill in The Churchill Centre's research database fails to show that Churchill ever spoke or wrote those words.
 Equally encouraging, perhaps, are words he DID utter in Dundee, Scotland, on 10 October 1908:

 "What is the use of living, if it be not to strive for noble causes and to make this muddled world a better place for those who will live in it after we are gone?
 How else can we put ourselves in harmonious relation with the great verities and consolations of the infinite and the eternal?
 And I avow my faith that we are marching towards better days.
 Humanity will not be cast down.
-We are going on swinging bravely forward along the grand high road and already behind the distant mountains is the promise of the sun.""War and Shame"
+We are going on swinging bravely forward along the grand high road and already behind the distant mountains is the promise of the sun."

 "The government had to choose between war and shame.
 They chose shame.
 They will get war too."

 , vol. 2, quotes this remark as written from Churchill to Lord Moyne on page 334.
 It appears to be not so.